flipxcrsp/Kojo_Product_Observations/README.md

 * reduce manual coordination
 * accelerate payment processes

-This creates stronger network effects across the construction ecosystem.
+This creates stronger network where everybody wins.

 ---

 ### Construction-Specific Expertise

-The onboarding, training, webinars, advocacy groups, & support structure repeatedly emphasize:
+The onboarding & support structure speak to:

 * construction expertise
 * operational partnership
 * change management
 * workflow adoption

-This matters because construction tech adoption often struggles with:
+Important to addressing:

 * resistance to change
 * fragmented operations
 * operational disruption concerns

-Kojo appears highly aware of that challenge.
+Kojo directly addresses this through offering vitrual & onsite onboarding.

+Not to mention webinars & a ton of resources on their site.

 ---